cloudify-examples/example-use-cases/openstack_commercial_case/bigip/README.md

 ### Secrets

 Create the below secrets in the secret store management:
-* **bigip_username** - Username for BIG IP VE, it is set during provisioning and used during configuration, "admin" is not allowed
-* **bigip_password** - Password for BIG IP VE, it is set during provisioning and used during configuration.
-The supplied password must be between 6-72 characters long and must satisfy at least 3 of password complexity requirements from the following: Contains an uppercase character, Contains a lowercase character, Contains a numeric digit, Contains a special character.
-Control characters are not allowed
 * **bigip_license_key** - License key for BIG IP VE, it is being applied during configuration.

 You can create those with the following cfy commands:\
-``cfy secrets create bigip_username -s <bigip_username>``\
-``cfy secrets create bigip_password -s <bigip_password>``\
 ``cfy secrets create bigip_license_key -s <bigip_license_key>``

 ## Provisioning

-VNFM-F5-Prov-Azure-vm.yaml is responsible for creation BIG-IP Virtual Machine connected to 3 networks:
+VNFM-F5-Prov-Openstack-vm.yaml is responsible for creation BIG-IP Virtual Machine connected to 3 networks:
 * Management,
 * WAN,
 * Public.